wpendl99/.github/profile/html/input/input.md

 ## Input element

 The input element represents many different input types.
 You set the type of input with the `type` attribute.
-There are many different types to choose from.
+There are several different types to choose from.
 This includes different flavors of textual, numeric, date, and color inputs.

 | Type           | Meaning                           |
 | -------------- | --------------------------------- |